ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

    * - Undifferentiated sex/gender measure
      - Undifferentiated sex/gender measure is a variable that indicates uncertainty regarding what is being reported.
-This uncertainty can arise  due to unclearly defined variables in an external data source (e.g., vague survey question) or from the compilation of many data sources with clear definitions of 'sex' or 'gender' into one conglomerate sex/gender variable (e.g., GBD "sex" variable).
+This uncertainty can arise  due to unclearly defined variables in an external data source (e.g., vague survey question that different respondents may interpret differently) or from the compilation of many data sources with clear definitions of 'sex' or 'gender' into one conglomerate sex/gender variable (e.g., GBD "sex" variable).
    * - Sex- and gender-related factors
      - An umbrella term that refers to any and all characteristics related to sex and/or gender (e.g., gamete size, hormone production, reproductive or sexual anatomy, or any so-called 'secondary sex